raspberrypilearning/cd-intermediate-unity-sushi/en/step_5.md

     return randomPosition;
 }
 ```
+--- /task ---

 --- collapse ---
 ---
 title: What does the code do?
 ---

-Putting `Vector3` instead of `void` in front of a function declaration means that the function will return a Vector3 object.
+Putting `Vector3` instead of `void` in front of a function declaration means that the function will return a `Vector3` object.

 `Random.Range(.05f, .95f)` returns a random number between the two numbers given in the **parameters** (a parameter is anything within the parentheses following a function).
 In this case, that will be a random number in between `0.05` and `0.95`.

 The camera's viewpoint dimensions are `1` × `1` (the bottom left being `(0,0)` and the top right being `(1,1)`).
 So the random number `xPos` you'll be using as the X coordinate will always be within the dimensions of the viewpoint.

 You then create a Vector3 object called `randomPosition` and set it to:
-  x — your randomly generated `x` position
+  x — your randomly chosen `x` position
   y — a `y` position that will lead to asteroid clones being created 'above' the screen
   z — the `z` position that is level with your `Player` object